-The concept of search intent has been around for years however, the ability of how search engines assess intent has never been more accurate than it is today.
-The ability to extract meaning from content has given search engines a greater understanding of how to assess the meaning of content and store it more accurately in its index.
+The concept of search intent has been around for years however, the ability of search engines to assess intent has never been more accurate than it is today.
+The ability to extract meaning from content has given search engines a greater understanding of how to assess content and store it more accurately in its index.

 Demonstrating the expertise of your company along with the ability to satisfy search intent plays a significant role in the competitive placement of your website in the search results.